Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 What Age is Appropriate?

-When it comes to teeth whitening treatments, the age of the child is an important factor to consider.
-Generally speaking, it is not suitable for children under the age of 16.
+When it comes to whitening treatments, the age of the child is an important factor to consider.
 This is because their teeth are still developing, and their gums and enamel may not be able to tolerate the bleaching agents used in the treatments.

 Alternatives

-Professional teeth whitening does not damage the teeth or cause any long-term damage.
+Whitening treatment does not damage the teeth or cause any long-term damage.
 However, some potential side effects can occur, such as tooth sensitivity, gum irritation, and temporary tooth discoloration.
-If you are considering professional teeth whitening, it is important to talk to your dentist to ensure that it is the right option for you.

-Additionally, there are several teeth whitening treatments, each with its advantages and risks.
+Additionally, there are several whitening treatments, each with its advantages and risks.
 It is necessary to consult with a dental professional to determine the best course of action and to discuss any potential risks.
-Moreover, teeth whitening treatments are not suitable for children under the age of 16.
 These treatments can bring many benefits to an adult’s oral health.

 Like this service?